Skip to main content

 A.R.S. § 14-10006(A)(1)

 If the will, trust, or other instrument includes a specific provision for what happens when someone disclaims, that provision controls.
 Many well-drafted trusts include contingency language for exactly this situation.
 If no such provision exists, the disclaimed interest passes as if the disclaimant had died immediately before the time of distribution.
 For individuals, that typically means the property flows to their descendants.
 For entities, the property passes as if the entity did not exist.
+The date of death of the original owner sets the timeline for when these rules take effect.

 Future Interests and the Disclaimant's Own Share

-Disclaiming a present interest can also affect future interests in the same property.
+Disclaiming a present interest in property can also affect future interests in the same property.
 If a person who holds a current interest disclaims, any future interest held by someone else accelerates.
 That future beneficiary receives their share sooner than originally planned.

 On the disclaimer of a preceding interest, a future interest held by a person other than the disclaimant takes effect as if the disclaimant had died or ceased to exist immediately before the time of distribution, but a future interest held by the disclaimant is not accelerated in possession or enjoyment.